 Understanding the Data Mesh Paradigm

 The concept of a Data Mesh emerged as a response to the challenges faced by traditional, centralized data architectures like data lakes and data warehouses, especially in large, complex organizations.
-While data lakes and warehouses excel at centralizing data, they can become bottlenecks for diverse data consumers and slow down innovation as organizations scale.
 Data Mesh proposes a paradigm shift, treating data not as a byproduct of operations but as a first-class product, owned and served by the very domains that produce it.

 Abstract visualization of data mesh architecture